Honorlock: Proctor In-person or Remote Exams Given in Canvas

 - Unless Background Noise Allowed is selected in Guidelines

-- All communication between the Test Taker and other people or parties aside from the test taker is not permitted near the testing environment
+- All communication between the Test Taker and other people or parties aside from the Test Taker is not permitted near the testing environment

 - Unless Public Area Allowed is selected in Guidelines